 If a seller wants an appraisal, obviously they want to get the best valuation possible.
 Some sellers might make the decision to withhold information about an asset or misrepresent and try to inflate the property’s supposed value.
 Be aware of legal and ethical issues in your profession.
 One example is the Uniform Standards of Professional Appraisal Practice (USPAP), based on a law passed by Congress that ensures appraisers are unbiased after years of some outfits accepting money to write a more favorable report.

 As with many businesses, appraisal involves a lot of paperwork, and unfortunately, much of it comes from government agencies.
 Not only are there several federal regulations by which to abide, every state has its own set of licensing requirements and rules.

 Discounted cash flow (DCF) is a great way to understand not only a property’s current value, but how it will perform in the future, as well.
 This involves knowing how the asset is doing financially through its rental rates, occupancy, and when the leases of certain tenants end.
 Knowing this data, amongst other factors, can help one understand how the building could fare in the next few years.

 Use Data and Tech Tools

 There are so many productivity apps that you can use to get information and stay organized.
 Reonomy’s platform gives appraisers a slew of information about an asset with the option to create lists and add notes to each property.
 Location, property type, mortgage information, zoning, ownership and a variety of other data points are right at your fingertips.
-We are working on a national product that will launch soon.
-If you want to be the first to know about the release, sign up for our national wait list today.
+Start a free trial of Reonomy National today.